Chalarangelo/30-seconds-of-code/snippets/ObjectMakerFromArrays.md

 tags: utility,beginner
 ---

-This snippet will retturn an object which is composed of the two arrays.
+This snippet will return an object which is composed of the two arrays.
 The first array will make up the keys and the second array will make up the values.

 ```js
 const ObjectMakerFromArrays = (arg1,arg2) =>